 Best tinted sunscreens, BB creams and CC creams

-For days when Figeroua wants a tinted skin care product that provides full coverage, she prefers the “versatile” IT Cosmetics CC cream.
-It is made with a combination of moisturizing hyaluronic acid and a trio of anti-aging ingredients: antioxidants, peptides and collagen.
-This CC Cream is available in 12 colors and boasts a 4.3-star average rating from more than 15,000 reviews on Ulta.
+For days when Figeroua wants a tinted skin care product that provides full coverage, she prefers IT Cosmetics’ CC cream.
+It’s made with hyaluronic acid, peptides and collagen, which the brand says provide anti-aging benefits.
+This CC Cream is available in 12 shades.